DevlessTeam/docs/rules_engine.md

 ```
 What happens here is that we for the `people` table convert all inputs for the field `name` to be lower-cased with the `convertToLowerCase` method.
 We then overwrite the `$input_name` variable with `storeAs`.
 The `$input_name` is the variable that will be stored in the database in the `name` field.

+[This video](https://www.youtube.com/watch?v=z6CXQhcQz6I) goes more into depth on how you can transform data before storing.

 ### Before returning data to the client

 We can also manipulate data before we send it back to the client.
 There are three main methods for doing this.